gosukiwi/cooldown-cli/README.md

 If you do create a package, please let me know so I can list it here!

-## How filters interact with renderers
+## How filters interact with the `MarkdownRenderer`
 Filters are used by renderers.
-To write filters, let's look at the life-cycle of a renderer.
+To write filters, it makes sense to know the life-cycle of a renderer.

 A renderer is an object which takes a tree data-structure and implements a [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern) to traverse the tree.

 It will visit all the nodes and call a method for each node type.
 So for node type `paragraph`, it will call `renderer#paragraph`.
 A renderer looks something like this: (taken from `./src/app/renderers/markdown-renderer.coffee`):

 ```coffee
 exports.MarkdownRenderer = class extends Renderer